opencv/opencv/modules/gpu/doc/image_processing.rst

     :param result: Map containing comparison results ( ``CV_32FC1`` ).
 If  ``image`` is  *W x H*  and ``templ`` is  *w x h*, then  ``result`` must be *W-w+1 x H-h+1*.

     :param method: Specifies the way to compare the template with the image.

+    :param buf: Optional buffer to avoid extra memory allocations and to adjust some specific parameters.
+See :ocv:class:`gpu::MatchTemplateBuf`.

+    :param stream: Stream for the asynchronous version.

     The following methods are supported for the ``CV_8U`` depth images for now: